TritonVM/triton-vm/specification/arithmetization.md

 The RAM is accessible through `read_mem` and `write_mem` commands.
 The RAM Table has three columns: the cycle counter `clk`, RAM address pointer `ramp`, and the value of the memory at that address `ramv`.
-The columns are identical to the columns of the same name in the Processor Table, up to the order of the rows.
+Columns `clk` and `ramv` correspond to the columns of the same name in the Processor Table, column `ramp` corresponds to the Processor Table's column `st1`.
+Up to order, the rows of the Hash Table are identical to the rows in the Processor Table after dropping all but the three columns `clk`, `st1`, and `ramv`.
-The rows are sorted by memory address first, then by cycle counter.
+In the Hash Table, the rows are sorted by memory address first, then by cycle counter.

 **Padding**